School-controlled movement awareness

 Technical enough for review.
 Public enough for restraint.

-A public-light view of approved badges, fixed receivers, validation, confidence scoring, receiver health, incident workflow, audit logging, and pilot reporting.
+A public-light view of approved badges, fixed receivers, validation, receiver health, audit logging, and pilot reporting.

 BLE badge or tag